|

 follow this path just like the word balloons follow the path.
 You

 have to lead the reader around the page.
-Let's take a page made up

-entirely of joe beating a midget with a tire iron.
-Nowadays your average loser
+entirely of Joe beating a guy with a tire iron.

-would just draw one panel of joe beating someone with a tire iron and
+would just draw one panel of Joe beating someone with a tire iron and

 then copy and paste it 7 times...here is why that person would be a

-loser… Panel one joes arm leads the
+Panel one Joe's arm leads the

-reader into the next panel Panel two joe's left arm is
+reader into the next panel

-pushing down into the third panel Panel three joes swing leads
+pushing down into the third panel

-the reader into the fourth panel Panel four HERE is where we
+the reader into the fourth panel

 want the action to slow but keep the same panel size...SO we eliminate